Alekhya0824/GithubValidationREPO/gke/Readme.md

-# GCP GKE flow logs Data Connector Configuration Guide
+# Google Kubernetes Engine logs Data Connector Configuration Guide

 For ingesting data into Microsoft Sentinel , We need few of the resources created/ready on google console , Which will be done with the help of terraform script.